 Poverty is the result of oppressor rich people stealing from victim poor.

 Racism is an oppressor abusing a victim over ethnic background.

 And its essentially childish.
 Its the way a little child sees the world: if things go their way, then they get whatever they want.
 If they don't then they're a victim and the person preventing it an awful oppressor.
 Can't eat another candy bar?
 That's not fair!
 You are oppressing me.
 Told to share with your sister?
 Now you're a victim because she gets what you wanted exclusively.

 Its the kind of outlook that makes little kids scream and thrash around on the floor, pounding their fists.
 Its intellectually immature to an astonishing degree.
 It lacks, ironically, nuance.
 The world is more complex and complicated than this binary view of reality.

 There are situations where there are oppressors and victims.
-Take the Oregon bakery forced to pay a huge fee to lesbians who felt bad because the company didn't care to bake them a wedding cake.
+Take the Oregon bakery forced to pay a huge fee to lesbians who felt bad because the company didn't care to specially decorate them a wedding cake.
 They have a gag order put on them illegally by an unelected state drone to force them to not discuss or mention the case.
 That's an oppressor (the state) vs a victim (the company).